SANTHAN-KUMAR/Banking-system/README.md

-# Real-Time Banking System: Project Roadmap
+# Hybrid Banking System: Project Roadmap
 [![Maven Package](https://github.com/SANTHAN-KUMAR/Banking-system/actions/workflows/maven-publish.yml/badge.svg)](https://github.com/SANTHAN-KUMAR/Banking-system/actions/workflows/maven-publish.yml)

-## Update : Created a new release (v2.3) that solved all the mapping issues for cross html files
+## Update : Created a new release (v3.0)

+## From now on, the project follows the version 3 release code as it is updated to hybrid system from a basic banking system. current release is (v3.0-ledger check created)

 ## Trying to solve the crypto hash error in Ledger!
 ## Implemented the CI/CD pipeline.